lck/odoo-devops-tools/README.md

 - `--root ROOT` — workspace root directory.
 Default: the directory containing a local INI file, or the current working directory for a remote INI or omitted INI.
 In include mode, the default is the directory of the first local source, or the current working directory when the first source is remote.
 - `--init-project` — create `ROOT/odoo-project.ini` from the bundled default template if it does not already exist.
 This is only valid when `INI` is omitted and no `-i/--include` is provided.
 Existing project files are not overwritten.
 - `--include INI`, `-i INI` — include an additional project INI layer; can be repeated.
 Later layers override earlier layers.
-- `--extra-var KEY=VALUE`, `-e KEY=VALUE` — override or inject a value in the optional `[vars]` section; can be repeated
+- `--extra-var KEY=VALUE`, `-e KEY=VALUE` — override or inject a value in the optional `[vars]` section; can be repeated.
 - `--set SECTION:KEY=VALUE`, `-S SECTION:KEY=VALUE` — override a value that is already present in the INI file; can be repeated.
 New options are allowed only in the `[config]` section.
-- `--no-configs` — do not generate config files
+- `--no-configs` — do not generate config files.
-- `--no-scripts` — do not generate helper scripts under `ROOT/odoo-scripts/`
+- `--no-scripts` — do not generate helper scripts under `ROOT/odoo-scripts/`.
-- `--no-data-dir` — do not create the Odoo data directory
+- `--no-data-dir` — do not create the Odoo data directory.
-- `--no-provisioning-log` — do not write provisioning metadata under `ROOT/.odt-env/`
+- `--no-provisioning-log` — do not write provisioning metadata under `ROOT/.odt-env/`.
-- `--show-last-run` — print metadata from `ROOT/.odt-env/last-provisioning.json` and exit without provisioning
+- `--show-last-run` — print metadata from `ROOT/.odt-env/last-provisioning.json` and exit without provisioning.

 ### Repository sync

-- `--sync-odoo` — sync only the Git-managed Odoo source; when `[odoo].path` is used, the local path is reused and Git sync is skipped
+- `--sync-odoo` — sync only the Git-managed Odoo source; when `[odoo].path` is used, the local path is reused and Git sync is skipped.
-- `--sync-addons` — sync only `ROOT/odoo-addons/*`
+- `--sync-addons` — sync only `ROOT/odoo-addons/*`.
-- `--sync-all` — sync both Odoo and addons
+- `--sync-all` — sync both Odoo and addons.

 > **Note**
 > If any target repository contains local uncommitted changes, `odt-env` aborts the sync operation.